stepzen-dev/transferred-netlify-plugin-stepzen/README.md

 Your endpoint runs on StepZen, as a service, so that you don't manage any infrastructure.

+## Pre-requisites
+- *required* You have a Account and Site.
+- *required* You have a [StepZen](http://stepzen.com) account, and you know the account name and admin API Key for the account.
+- *required* You have installed the Stepzen CLI tool `npm install -g stepzen`
+- *optional* You have built an API using Stepzen.
+Go [here](https://www.stepzen.com/developers) for a quick "how to".

 ## Usage

-Install the netlify plugin `npm install netlify -g`

-????? more detail here
+Install this plugin.

+?????
+There should be a button here.., and there should be instructions.

-The plugin installs the following in the Netlify project:
+The install process installs the following in your Netlify project:

 - A `stepzen` directory
 - A build plugin `netlify-plugin-stepzen`
+- Three environment variables:
-- Two environment variables: One specifies the name of your StepZen account; a second specifies the admin API Key that enables access to that account's endpoint.
+  - One specifies the name of your StepZen account;
+  - the Second specifies the admin API Key that enables access to that account's endpoint.
--
+  - the Third specifies a name to use for this project.
+- Optionally, you can specify two other parameters.
+  - A folder to contain this project in (this defaults to `netlify`)
+  - A list of StepZen configurations to apply to your schema definitions.
+Do not worry if this does not make sense to you, it will when you start using StepZen more deeply.
+This is specified as a comma separated string, and defaults to `netlify/configuration,stepzen/defaults`.

 ## How does it work?